clubajax/base-component/README.md

  * `domReady()`
  * `destroy()`

-#### domReady
+### domReady

-domReady is called after the following criteria has been met:
+`domReady` is called after the following criteria has been met:
  * Element is attached to the document
  * An asynchronous amount of time has passed to allow for children to be added programmatically
  * The element's children are in a 'domready' state

-domReady has to be triggered asynchronously because of the following:
+`domReady` has to be triggered asynchronously because of the following:
 ```jsx harmony
 var element = dom('my-parent', {}, document.body);
 var child = dom('my-child', {}, element);
 ```

-In this scenario, `connected` will be called synchronously before the child has been added.
-Typically an element needs to know about its children to set itself up.
+In that scenario, `connected` will be called synchronously before the child has been added.
+Typically an element needs to know about its children in order to initialize its structure.
 This setup can be done in `domReady`, which is called after a `requestAnimationFrame`.

-`domReady` is guaranteed to only be called once per custom element.
+`domReady` is guaranteed to only be called once in a custom element's lifecycle.

-#### destroy
+### destroy

 `destroy` is not called automatically, it must be explicitly called.
-Under the hood, all eventListeners will be disconnected, while in the element code, other cleanup can be done, like destroying child custom elements.
+Under the hood, all eventListeners will be disconnected.
+In your code, other cleanup can be done, like destroying child custom elements.

+You can set a global static property, `BaseComponent.destroyOnDisconnect`, which will can `destroy` automatically for you when the element is removed from the document.
+The reason this optional is because some frameworks remove elements but keep them in memory to be added again later. `destroyOnDisconnect` will fire `destroy` after a default of 300 ms (or whatever you set `destroyOnDisconnect`) to give you time to move elements around.

-#### Handling Asynchronous lifecycle
+### Handling Asynchronous lifecycle

 Because a majority of setup happens in `domReady`, there needs to be a way to know when the element is done setting up.
 Ideally it could be done like this: